AutomationPanda/automation-panda-resources/README.md

 # automation-panda
-Resources for Automation Panda, my blog about software testing and career anecdotes
+Resources for Automation Panda, my blog about software testing and career anecdotes.